 We do not currently have any projects underway for a “standardized” database file for CECL, as to date there has been no consensus as to what that might actually be.

 Static Pool Analysis

-While credit unions are continuing to do their homework and follow their instincts, CU*Answers has been working on and designing a Static Loan Pool analysis tool.
-This is a web-based analysis tool where credit unions can choose to review all loans opened in a specific year (the pool) and that pool will remain open until all loans form that pool are paid off, charged off, closed, etc. Phase 1 of this feature is available today; we are continuing development on this tool and we see it as being helpful to credit unions whom are studying their loan portfolio.
+While credit unions are continuing to do their homework and follow their instincts, CU*Answers developed a Static Loan Pool analysis tool.
+This is a web-based analysis tool where credit unions can choose to review all loans opened in a specific year (the pool) and that pool will remain open until all loans from that pool are paid off, charged off, closed, etc. Phase 1 of this feature is available today; we are continuing development on this tool and we see it as being helpful to credit unions whom are studying their loan portfolio.
 Some of the loan pool statistics available include: